 - Keep surfaces dry.
-Since Serratia marcescens needs moisture to thrive and spread, take the time to dry shower walls after each use.
-A squeegee can do the job in just seconds or use a towel.
+Since Serratia marcescens needs moisture to thrive and spread, take the time to dry the shower walls after each use.
+A squeegee can do the job in just seconds, or you can use a towel.

-- Close and straighten shower curtains so they will dry more quickly and wash the curtains and liners at least monthly.
+- Close and straighten shower curtains so they will dry more quickly.
+Wash the curtains and liners at least monthly.

 - Clean away soap scum at least weekly.
-Soap scum contains body soil that serves as food for mold and bacterial growth.
+Soap scum contains body oil that serves as food for mold and bacterial growth.